hokiemft/starter-hello-world/content/home/homepage.md

 ## My Mission

-To help people not miss the forest for the trees
+To help others not miss the forest for the trees

 ## Interests

-Systems Thinking, Pedagogy, Reflective Supervision
+Systems Thinking, Pedagogy, Metacognition, Politics of MFT, Self of the Therapist

 ## Experience